v4 Indexer Deep Dive

 Comlink is an API server that will expose REST API endpoints to read both on-chain and off-chain data.
 For example, a user could request their USDC balance or the size of a particular position through Comlink, and would receive a formatted JSON response.

-As an explicit goal set out by the dYdX team, we’re designing v4 APIs to closely match the v3 exchange APIs because dYdX users are already familiar with these APIs.
+As an explicit goal set out by the dYdX team, we’re designing v4 APIs to closely match the v3 exchange APIs.
 We have had time to gather feedback and iterate on these APIs over time with v3, and have confidence that they are reasonable at the product-level.

 Roundtable is a periodic job service that provides required exchange aggregation computations.
 Examples of these computations include: 24h volume per market, open interest, PnL by account, candles, etc.